x-ray of a broken arm

 Laws regarding marital assets vary from state to state.
 The nine-community property states, of which Washington is one, view marital assets as equally belonging to both spouses.

 The silver lining is that not all assets are considered community property.
-Any money or property received as inheritance does not fall into community property guidelines.
-This can also include gifts to one spouse or the other.
+Any money or property received as an inheritance or personal injury settlement does not automatically fall into the community property pot.

-If one spouse inherits a cash sum, or receives a personal injury settlement, and deposits the money into a joint account used by both spouses, it can be argued those funds become a marital asset and therefore community property.
+If one spouse inherits a cash sum or receives a personal injury settlement, and deposits the money into a joint account subsequently used by both spouses, it can be argued those funds become a marital asset and therefore community property.

 In order to avoid your spouse from potentially building a case for your settlement money, keep those funds separate.
 The more the funds are commingled, the more likely they are to be considered community property in a divorce.